 When I was nine, I had a school assignment to write a paper on important men in my life, and I could not use my father.
-I wanted my Dad to know why I couldn’t use him, and why I had selected our then president, Dwight D. Eisenhower.
+I wanted my Dad to know why I couldn’t write about him, and why I had selected our then-president, Dwight D. Eisenhower.

 Starting with how much I knew about history, governments, and presidents, and how important they were, I knew I could convince my father to help me, as he graduated from college with a degree in history.

 My father stopped me and asked if I heard a noise in the distance.
 I replied that I just heard the trash truck coming up the road in the dismissive manner in which children, or unfortunately, a lot of adults, can have when they want to get back to talking about what is important to them.

 He told me that I was right about the noise and that as soon as that truck got in front of our house, I would get to see several men who were important in my life.
 He explained how the trash collectors helped make his life easier since he did not have to haul our trash somewhere and could spend his weekends with us.